-Our Mandeville, Covington, and River Ridge (Harahan) schools of music offer instruction in piano for ages 5-adult.
-Lessons are offered weekly as a 30, 45, or 60 minute private or small group session.
-We love to teach students of all levels including beginning, intermediate and advanced.
-Our faculty members teach in a variety of different styles such as classical/traditional, jazz, rock, contemporary, christian, blues, gospel, etc. We additionally have several teachers on staff that specialize in teaching and developing improvisational skills and reading from lead sheets (as commonly found in popular/rock/jazz/new orleans music).
+Private weekly sessions of 30, 45, or 60 minutes are offered in a variety of styles.
+Our instructors are able to teach the following styles of piano: classical/traditional, jazz, rock, contemporary, christian, blues, gospel, country and more.
+We additionally have several teachers on staff that specialize in teaching and developing improvisational skills and reading from lead sheets (as commonly found in popular/rock/jazz/New Orleans music).
 Whatever style of piano you would like to learn, our instructors are ready to customize a lesson plan for you.

 About our Piano Instructors:

-The Piano Faculty at LAAPA come to us from some of the best music schools and universities in the country which include Loyola University of New Orleans, the New Orleans Baptist Theological Seminary, Tulane University, Southeastern Louisiana University, University of Miami, Florida State University, Louisiana State University, Northwestern University, and more.
-When choosing an instructor or piano studio, it's important to know the instructor’s background, i.e. where they have studied and what their primary style of training is.
+We know that you'll love working with our faculty as they are all hired for their abilities to communicate key concepts in multiple ways ensuring the understanding and ultimate success of the student.
+Our Faculty come to us from some of the best music schools and universities in the country which include Loyola University of New Orleans, the New Orleans Baptist Theological Seminary, Tulane University, Southeastern Louisiana University, University of Miami, Florida State University, Louisiana State University, Northwestern University, and more.
+When choosing a piano teacher, it's important to know the instructor’s background, i.e. where they have studied and what their primary style of training is.
 The world of music education is vast.
-Some instructors have a more classical background (such as those who have graduated from a University program with a degree in piano performance), while other instructors may have more of a jazz/blues/pop background (such as those who have perhaps majored in jazz studies or studied commercial music).
-At all LAAPA locations, our piano instructors teach many and multiple styles.
-Whatever your needs and preferences are, and whether it is classical, jazz/rock, church music, or a combination of many styles, we have the instructor for you!
-Here at LAAPA, we are certain that you will enjoy learning with our faculty who are all hired for their abilities to communicate key concepts in multiple ways ensuring the understanding and ultimate success of the student.
+Some instructors have a more classical background (such as those who have graduated from a University program with a degree in performance), while others may have more of a jazz/blues/pop background (such as those who have perhaps majored in jazz studies or studied commercial music).
+Whatever your needs and preferences are (classical, jazz/rock, church music, or a combination of many styles) we'll match you with the best piano instructor to help you develop your style and meet your musical goals!

 About our Piano Methods: